WGS 219 Women in Culture and Society (4)

-Students examine conflicting definitions of gender in the contemporary U.S., analyzing general patterns and the impact of gender definitions on their own lives.
-Differences in the definitions of womanhood and manhood are discussed, along with the variety of women's experiences and perspectives.
-Ideas about gender are contrasted with the real-life situations of women and men in our society.
-Emphasizes the opportunities and difficulties that women of differing races and classes encounter in today’s society.
-Identical to SOC 219.
-Offered each fall.
+Students examine conflicting definitions of gender, analyzing general patterns and the impact of gender on their own lives.
+Ideas about gender are contrasted with the real-life situations of women and men.
+Emphasizes the opportunities and difficulties that women of different races, classes, sexualities, and disabilities encounter in today’s society.
+Offered each semester.

-Examines contemporary arguments about the nature of women and men and the biological, social, and aesthetic categories of male, female, intersex, masculine, feminine, heterosexual, homosexual, and transgendered.
-Gender issues are studied in relation to historical and cross-cultural contexts, in relation to Western women's movements of the 19th and 20th centuries, and in relation to local and global issues affected by the politics of gender.
-Prerequisites: ENG 105 with a grade of C or higher; WGS/SOC 219, WGS 220, or ENG 311 (formerly ENG/TH 311); or consent.
-Identical to ENG 319 and WGS 319.
-Offered spring of odd-numbered years.
+Examines contemporary arguments about the nature of women and men and the biological, and sociocultural categories of male, female, intersex, heterosexual, queer, gay, lesbian, bisexual and transgendered.
+Gender issues are studied in relation to historical and cross-cultural contexts and to local and global issues affected by the politics of gender.
+Prerequisites: ENG 105 with a grade of C or higher and WGS 219 or ENG 311; or consent.
+Offered spring of even-numbered years.

 An examination of current issues pertinent to women and gender.
-Students will be exposed to a variety of feminist, gender, and cultural theories.
+Students are exposed to a variety of feminist, gender, and cultural theories.
 Topics vary from semester to semester.
-Recent topics include “Violence, Non-Violence, and the Body," "Gender Trouble," and the "The Female Athlete."
+Recent topics include “Violence, Non-Violence, and the Body,” “The Female Athlete,” and “How We Become Who We Are.”
 Prerequisites: WGS 219 or WGS 319 and junior or senior status or consent.
-Identical to SOC 430.
-May be repeated for credit as topics change.
-Offered spring of odd-numbered years.
+May be repeated for credit as topics vary.
+Offered each spring.